 With a little planning and a few easy steps, you can exercise outdoors comfortably and safely right through the cold weather.
 Here are some important tips to keep in mind.

 Hypothermia, or low body temperature, starts to set in when you lose heat faster than your body can make it.
 It may make you unable to move well or think clearly, and you may not know you have it.
-The Centers for Disease Control and Prevention (CDC) list the signs as strong shivering, confusion, fumbling hands, slurred speech, and sleepiness.
-If your temperature drops below 95 degrees, it is a medical emergency, and you should get help right away.
+The Centers for Disease Control and Prevention (CDC) list the signs as strong shivering, confusion, fumbling hands, slurred speech, and sleepiness.1 When your temperature drops below 95 degrees, it is hypothermia, a medical emergency, and you should get help right away.2

 Several light layers are warmer than one heavy one because they trap insulating air between them.
 They also give you the choice of taking off a layer when you start to get warm.

-The experts at the Mayo Clinic say that you first put on a thin layer of man-made material that will draw sweat away from your body.
+The Mayo Clinic suggests dressing in layers—first put on a thin layer of man-made material that will draw sweat away from your body.
 (Don't use cotton.
 It loses its ability to hold in heat when it's wet.)
 Next, add a layer of fleece or wool.
 Top this with a layer that is waterproof and will "breathe."
-If you're very lean, you may need more clothing than someone who is heavier.
+If you're very lean, you may need more clothing than someone who is heavier.4

 When it's cold, blood flows to your body's core to keep vital organs warm.
 That leaves your hands and feet at greater risk of frostbite.
 It's a good idea to wear heavier socks.
 And instead of gloves, wear mittens.
 They'll keep your hands warmer.

 The American College of Sports Medicine stresses the importance of wearing a hat.
 Heat loss from the head and neck may be as much as 50 percent of the total heat being lost by your body.
 Wearing a hat or headband will help protect your ears from frostbite, too.